Ronald Radosh: Second thoughts

+Radosh's memoirs, published in 2001 as Commies: A Journey Through the Old Left, the New Left, and the Leftover Left, discussed the various reasons for his disillusionment with Marxist solutions and embrace of American patriotism and social conservatism, including the vicious blacklash over his exposure of the Rosenbergs and learning of both widespread human rights abuses and the abuse of psychiatry by Fidel Castro, and his fellow tourists' efforts to excuse those abuses, during a mid-1970s trip to Cuba.
+According to Radosh, the last straw came when he visited refugee camps in Central America during the 1980s and listened to what he described as horrifying accounts of the tyranny experienced by the many Nicaraguan people who had fled from the Sandinistas.

-The co-defendant Morton Sobell's 2008 interview with Sam Roberts of The New York Times had him admit his own guilt and that of Julius Rosenberg after years of proclaiming his innocence, which supported the thesis of The Rosenberg File.
-A year later, Radosh and Steven Usdin held an interview with Sobell.
-Writing in The Weekly Standard, Sobell outlined the dimensions of the material that he had passed to the Soviets as part of the Rosenberg network.
+The Rosenberg's co-defendant Morton Sobell's 2008 interview with Sam Roberts of The New York Times had him admit his own guilt and that of Julius Rosenberg after years of proclaiming his innocence, which further vindicated Radosh's once controversial thesis in The Rosenberg File.
+A year later, Radosh and Steven Usdin also interviewed Sobell.
+Writing in The Weekly Standard, Radosh outlined the dimensions of the classified material that Sobell had passed to the Soviet KGB as part of the Rosenberg spy ring.

-Radosh's memoirs, published in 2001 as Commies: A Journey Through the Old Left, the New Left, and the Leftover Left, discussed the various reasons for his disillusionment with the Left and utopian Marxist solutions, including his mid-1970s trip to Cuba, his experiences in Central America in the 1980s, and how he was read out of the Left because he had dared to tell the truth about the Rosenbergs' espionage.

-Radosh is now an adjunct fellow at the Hudson Institute in Washington, DC, and a professor of history emeritus at the City University of New York (CUNY).
-He was a faculty member at Queensborough Community College and the Graduate Faculty in History at CUNY.
+Radosh's writings have appeared in The New Republic, The Weekly Standard, National Review, the blog FrontPage Magazine, and many other newspapers and magazines.
+He was a faculty member at Queensborough Community College and the Graduate Center of the City University of New York.
+Radosh is now an adjunct fellow at the Hudson Institute in Washington, D.C., and a professor emeritus of history at the City University of New York (CUNY).

 Family

 Radosh married Alice Schweig in the summer of 1959.
 He recalls, "Our wedding was on Labor Day weekend, and after the ceremony we drove into New York to spend one night in town.
 We celebrated our wedding by watching the annual proletarian Labor Day parade that still marched through downtown New York."
 They separated in 1969 and later divorced.
 In October 1975, Radosh married Allis Rosenberg, who has a PhD in American History and has co-authored two books with him.
 The couple reside in Silver Spring, Maryland.

 Controversy

 On 7 August 2014, Radosh reviewed Diana West's American Betrayal in FrontPage Magazine.
-He criticized her limited knowledge of the scholarly literature and called her thesis a "yellow journalism conspiracy theory."
-West wrote that infiltration of the US government by Stalinist agents and fellow travelers had significantly altered Allied policies during World War II to favor the Soviet Union.
+West had alleged that infiltration of the United States federal government by Stalinist moles and fellow travelers had significantly altered Western Allies and policies during World War II to favor the Soviet Union.
+Radosh criticized West's limited knowledge of the scholarly literature and called her thesis a "yellow journalism conspiracy theory".
 West published a follow-up book focusing on the attack on her by Radosh and others.
 The journal The New Criterion had a full-fledged dialogue about the issues that arose because of his critique of West.